timosarkka/timosarkka/README.md

 ### Data Engineer | Certified Project Management Professional (PMP)

 I've spent over a decade managing industrial projects for large Finnish companies like KONE, Metso, and VR.

-Recently, I took a different route in my career and decided to focus on data engineering.
-Currently, I'm building data pipelines with tools like Azure, Snowflake and Matillion ETL.
-On the visualization side, I'm mainly working with Power BI.
+Recently, I switched gears in my career and decided to focus on data engineering.
+Currently, I'm building data pipelines with tools like **Azure**, **Snowflake** and **Matillion ETL**.
+On the visualization side, I'm mainly working with **Power BI**.
+Right now I'm trying to learn the ropes to achieve the **Snowflake SnowPro Core Certification** and also getting grips with **dbt Cloud**.

 - 🔨 Working on: **Data Engineering**
-- 📘 Learning: **Snowflake SnowPro Core Certification**
+- 📘 Learning: **Snowflake SnowPro Core Certification**, **dbt Cloud**
 - ⚡ Interested in: **All things data/backend, Generative AI, robotics**
 - 🌴 My free time: **Spending time with my family, Crossfit, playing padel, electronic music**
 - 💬 Languages: **Finnish, English**